Proctoring for Online Students

 • a local/regional library system that clearly indicates they proctor exams on their website

-• a K-12 or other university administrator
+• a licensed K-12 educator or full-time university administrator

 • an Iowa State Extension Office (except Story County)